zaslab/SegBio/README.md

-# WormSegmentor
+# SegBio
-WormSegmentor is a complete system for segmenting and separating long, narrow, bendy objects like C. elegans worms
+SegBio is a complete system for segmenting and separating long, narrow, bendy objects like C. elegans worms

 ![My figure](GitImage.png)
 ## The Challenge: Slow Annotation